 In Montessori environment, play is purposeful and intentional, designed to promote specific learning outcomes.
 For example, children might engage in sensory activities to develop their sense of touch, or they might work on a puzzle to improve their problem-solving skills.
 These activities are carefully chosen to support children’s development and provide opportunities for them to learn through play.

 One of the unique aspects of Montessori education is that children are free to choose their play activities and follow their interests.
 This approach allows children to develop a sense of autonomy and self-direction, which is essential for their future success.
 When children are given the freedom to choose their activities, they become more engaged in their learning and are more likely to develop a lifelong love of learning.

 In Montessori education, play is not separate from learning; it is a vital part of it.
 Play-based learning encourages children to explore and discover new ideas, concepts, and skills.
 When children work on a puzzle or play with blocks, they are developing their problem-solving and spatial awareness skills.

-Outdoor play and nature-based activities are also an important part of Montessori education.
+Outdoor play: Montessori classrooms often include outdoor play spaces where children can explore nature and engage in physical activity.
 Montessori educators believe that children need to connect with the natural world and develop a sense of environmental responsibility.
 Therefore, outdoor play and nature-based activities are often included in the curriculum, allowing children to explore and discover the wonders of nature and develop an appreciation for the environment.

 “Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child’s soul.”
 Dr. Maria Montessori- The Absorbent Mind